Education activities include:

 - “Science Experience” tours – working with other research institutes on campus we provide a full-day visit to second-level school groups to some of NUI Galway’s leading science and engineering research laboratories

-- A 10-week Environmental Peer Education Training Course for Transition Year students developed as part of the DHS Project
+- A 10-week Environmental Peer Education Training Course for Transition Year students developed as part of the TEL Project

 - Visits to secondary school classrooms by Ryan Institute researchers are facilitated on an ad-hoc basis